Staying On Track to Attend College This Fall

 - Family meetings.
 Family meetings can be used to discuss what has been completed and what needs to be done to stay on track.

 The summer months leading up to college are a critical time in a young person's life.
 It is important to remind your student that whatever comes his or her way, you will face it together and that your child is just that much closer to tapping into all that college can provide!
-As always, if you are a stressed-out parent or the parent of a stressed-out student and need an additional listening ear, our expert college planning representatives are happy to chat.
+As always, if you are a stressed-out parent or the parent of a stressed-out student and need an additional listening ear, our expert College Planning Team members are happy to chat.
 Call us at (800) 449- MEFA (6332).